mike-adamenko/recruiter/README.md

 Port is configurable in application.properties (server.port)

-For handling of notifications an event system is implemented (look at package com.heavenhr.recruiter.service.eventsystem)
+For handling of notifications an event system was implemented (look at package com.heavenhr.recruiter.service.eventsystem)

 ### Please find application predefined data here :